FAQs for People with WM and Their Caregivers

 How long do I have left to live?

-Although researchers are still working on a cure for WM, in most cases it can be effectively treated to provide a good quality of life for many years.
-It is important to note that survival rates vary based on a number of individual factors including the patient’s age and whether the patient has other medical problems.
+Although WM is incurable, in most cases it can be effectively treated to provide a good quality of life for many years.
+In most people, WM is a slow growing (indolent), chronic disease.
+The median survival after diagnosis has varied in studies, from 5-10 years in the past to 15-20 years now.
+Another way to answer this question is to look at the five-year survival rate, which indicates what percentage of people live at least five years after cancer is found.
+The current five-year survival rate for people with WM is about 78%.
+In other words, nearly four out of five people live for at least five years after being diagnosed with WM.
+However, it is important to note that survival rates vary based on individual factors, including the person’s age and whether there are other medical problems.
 It is also important to remember that statistics on the survival rates for people with WM are an estimate.
-As newer agents and treatments that are more effective and less toxic become available, the life expectancy will continue to increase.
-The main causes of death because of WM include disease progression, transformation to high-grade lymphoma, or complications of therapy.
-However, because of the advanced age of many patients with WM, many will die of unrelated causes.
+As newer, safer, and more effective drugs become available, the life expectancy will continue to increase.
+The main causes of death because of WM include disease progression, transformation to an aggressive lymphoma, or complications from therapy.
+What is most important is that the time frame for living with WM has increased dramatically and is continuing to increase, and people with WM will likely die from something unrelated to WM.

 Should I get a second opinion?
 If so when?